 File Taxes When Required

 If the estate produces income, or reaches the threshold to activate federal estate taxes the personal representative may have to file taxes on behalf of the estate.
 Florida does not have an estate tax or income tax, so the only taxes that can apply to a Florida estate are federal taxes.
-In 2021, the estate tax threshold for federal estate tax is 11 million and seven hundred thousand dollars ($11,700,000.00), meaning that if a decedent has less than 11 million and seven hundred thousand dollars in assets there will be no estate tax.
+In 2023, the estate tax threshold for federal estate tax is $12.92 million per individual ($12,920,000.00), meaning that if a decedent has less than 12.92 million in assets there will be no estate tax.
 Therefore the vast majority of estates are not taxed.

 If an estate remains open for an extended time and produces income through rental properties or investments, it may be subject to income tax.
 The income threshold for income taxes is six hundred dollars per year.